 According to the Statistics on the Swiss Abroad, 897 Swiss nationals were living in Poland at the end of 2019.

 Switzerland has had an embassy in Warsaw since 1921.
 Poland had already opened an embassy in Switzerland in 1919.
 To mark the 100 years of diplomatic relations between Switzerland and Poland, Ueli Maurer, then President of the Swiss Confederation, made an official visit to Warsaw in 2019.

 Before and during the Second World War, a number of famous Polish exiles found refuge in Switzerland.
 Between 1939 and 1945, Switzerland also received and interned some 13,000 Polish servicemen.
 They had been enlisted in the French army and entered Swiss territory in order to escape the German advance.

-Since the fall of the Iron Curtain, relations between Switzerland and Poland have become closer, being based on long-standing mutual sympathy.
+Since the fall of the Iron Curtain, relations between Switzerland and Poland have become closer, being based on long-standing mutual friendship.

 During the transition phase of the 1990s, the bulk of Switzerland’s assistance to Eastern Europe went to Poland.
 The contributions amounted to CHF 264 million.